 Ben worked through the Mountain Association’s Business Support program to develop a brand, outreach materials and a website for the new business.
 Alight Marketing Agency, a Mountain Association consultant based in Estill County, worked with Ben to complete the project.

 On his property in Pine Ridge, near Campton, Kentucky, Ben also runs a small Airbnb.
 He and his girlfriend converted the historic, abandoned Pine Ridge Post Office into a short term rental.
 After many months of fixing up the property, they began renting out the Mail House in summer 2020.
-Ben recently applied for a REAP grant to cover a portion of the costs to add solar panels to the roof.
+Ben applied for and received a $2,500 REAP grant to cover a portion of the costs to add solar panels to the roof.

 During his time at the Mountain Association, he also supported several area businesses with REAP grant applications that could bring as much as $75,000 to support $300,000 of solar investments by businesses in and around his neighborhood of Powell and Wolfe Counties.